Central Nervous System Infections

 Consider empiric treatment for Listeria if at risk.
 See Acute Bacterial Meningitis above.

 Consider Toxoplasma encephalitis in immunocompromised patients.
-See Toxoplasma gondii in Special Infections chapter.
+See Toxoplasma gondii in Special Infections.

 Comments and Duration of Therapy